Please subscribe to our newsletter to stay up to date: Spaceworks Newsletter

 Spaceworks invites entrepreneurs with a creative/innovative business or business idea that benefits Tacoma’s community and who are seeking to grow a thriving business to apply to participate in our Creative Enterprise Tier I program.

-Selected participants will start Creative Enterprise Tier I with the training program in February 2017 and pitch a full business plan for review in May 2017.
-Spaceworks staff will help to launch these businesses to the streets of Tacoma.
+Selected participants will start Creative Enterprise Tier I with the training program in August 2017 and pitch a full business plan for review in November 2017.
+Spaceworks staff will help to launch these businesses in Tacoma.

 Spaceworks will offer information sessions and “office hours” for potential applicants prior to the deadline to present ways to build a strong application and provide feedback to applicant’s proposals.